Writing in IELTS

 - IELTS General Training Writing Task 2-

-In the IELTS writing task 1 you will be presented with a situation which is common or everyday type, such as writing to a hostel warden about the problems of accommodation etc. You will be required to write a letter of 150 words in 20 minutes, to request or give information about a particular situation wherein you will express your needs, likes, dislikes, suggestions etc. In this IELTS writing task, you will be assessed on your ability to write conventional English letters.
+In the task 1 of writing section you will be presented with a situation which is common or everyday type, such as writing to a hostel warden about the problems of accommodation etc. You will be required to write a letter of 150 words in 20 minutes, to request or give information about a particular situation wherein you will express your needs, likes, dislikes, suggestions etc. In this writing task, you will be assessed on your ability to write conventional English letters.

 Points to be remembered: